-This Easy Apple Strudel Recipe is made simple with puff pastry!
+Puff Pastry Apple Strudel is a newer take on a classic recipe!
 It has a cinnamon apple filling with notes of warming spices and brown sugar.
-This simple Austrian dessert can be totally vegan and is a great treat for the holiday season (or really any time of year!
+This simple Austrian dessert can be totally vegan and is a great treat for the holiday season (or really any time of year)!

 What is the History of Apple Strudel?